XelpmocDesignandTechPvtLtd/frontend-resources/README.md

 Welcome to the frontend library.
 This is a list of resources that you can use in order to get better at our frontend stack.
 To submit a new resource for consideration, send Prakash a message and he'll add it to this list.

+The username/password for egghead.io is

+Username: prakash@xelpmoc.in
+Password: xelpmoc2018

 ## React

 The best place to learn React is from Facebook's documentation.